Range searching: Dynamic range searching

 While in static range searching the set S is known in advance, dynamic range searching, insertions and deletions of points are allowed.
 In the incremental version of the problem, only insertions are allowed, whereas the decremental version only allows deletions.
 For the orthogonal case, Kurt Mehlhorn and Stefan Näher created a data structure for dynamic range searching which uses dynamic fractional cascading to achieve $O(n \log n)$ space and $O(\log n \log \log n + k)$ query time.
 Both incremental and decremental versions of the problem can be solved with $O(\log n + k)$ query time, but it is unknown whether general dynamic range searching can be done with that query time.

 Colored range searching

 The problem of colored range counting considers the case where points have categorical attributes.
 If the categories are considered as colors of points in geometric space, then a query is for how many colors appear in a particular range.
 Prosenjit Gupta and others described a data structure in 1995 which solved 2D orthogonal colored range counting in $O(n^2\log ^2 n)$ space and $O(\log ^2 n)$ query time.
+This was later on generalized to higher dimensions.